Available authority files

 Source: Bibliothèque et Archives Canada

-GND Germany Authority File
+Integrated Authority File (GND)

 Source: Deutsche Nationalbibliothek (German National Library)